By: Alexander Krenek

 About the article

-The views expressed in this publication are those of the authors and not necessarily those of the Austrian Society of European Politics or the organisation for which the author is working.
+The views expressed in this publication are those of the author and not necessarily those of the Austrian Society of European Politics or the organisation for which the author is working.

 border carbon adjustment, WTO, EU Emission Trading System, European Green Deal, EU system of own resources